parisepigenetics/bibs/_guidelines/enasubmission.md

 Follow all the steps except `Register Study`.
 And put the correct study name in the spreadsheet for Read submission.

 Right after submission the data is private.
-If the study is `public`, the new samples will turn public within a few days (??).
+If the study is `public`, the new samples will turn public within a few days.

 ---
 <small>Author : [Magali Hennion](mailto:magali.hennion@cnrs.fr)